 It honestly feels more like a royal residence than a bookstore.
-And once inside, walk upstairs and look up[!
-On the ceiling of the second floor, you’ll find a stunning kaleidoscope of stars and constellations that are set against a vibrant blue ceiling; a scene that is beautifully reminiscent of Van Gogh’s Starry Night.
+And once inside, walk upstairs and lookup.
+Because on the ceiling of the second floor, you’ll find a stunning kaleidoscope of stars and constellations that are set against a vibrant blue ceiling; a scene that is beautifully reminiscent of Van Gogh’s Starry Night.

 Plus it’s free so you have literally nothing to lose, except maybe the calorie you burned walking upstairs

-20. Walk Along the Highline
+17. Walk Along the Highline

 Chances are, you’ve heard of the Highline, a former railway track that was turned into a super fab, elevated park that basically everyone descends upon during the weekends in the summer.

-To avoid feeling like you’re in a herd of cattle, I highly suggest visiting during the week.
+Therefore, to avoid feeling like you’re in a herd of cattle, I highly suggest visiting during the week.
 This way, you can check out the amazing views and beautiful street art of the Highline, without people practically smelling your armpits.

 Okay, that was totally gross but you know what I mean.
-Anyway, besides walking the Highline, you can also play some games at Chelsea Piers, eat your face off at Chelsea Market, enjoy a show at the Highline Ballroom, hang out on the roof of the Whitney Art Museum, or get your laugh on at Upright Citizens Brigade Theater.
+Anyway, besides walking the Highline, you can also play some games at Chelsea Piers, eat your face off at Chelsea Market, enjoy a show at the Highline Ballroom, hang out on the roof of the Whitney Museum of American Art, or get your laugh on at Upright Citizens Brigade Theater.

 Talk about a lot of tourist attractions in NYC huh?
 I feel ya.
 Before I went, I really just thought that all you could do was walk along a former railway track, amidst a herd of mildly annoying people.
 Glad I was super wrong, per usual.

-***The High Line runs from Hudson Yards to Chelsea, so just take the 1 or C train to the 23rd street station and walk up to Tenth Avenue.
+Pro Tip: The High Line runs from Hudson Yards to Chelsea, so just take the 1 or C train to the 23rd street station and walk up to Tenth Avenue.

-21. Visit the Oculus and World Trade Center
+18. Visit the Oculus and World Trade Center

 As a New Yorker who lived through the turmoil of 9/11, this one is a tough subject for me.

-This building is also a transportation hub for trains going into and out of the World Trade Center.
+FYI, this building is also a transportation hub for trains going into and out of the World Trade Center.
 Yup, probably one of my favorite buildings to visit and photograph.

-***As you can imagine, this area can get rather crowded, so the earlier you visit, the better.
+Pro Tip: As you can imagine, this area can get rather crowded, so the earlier you visit, the better.
 But this building is huge so even when it’s crowded, you don’t actually start feeling claustrophobic.

-22. Go to a Meow Parlour Cat Cafe
+19. Go to a Meow Parlour Cat Cafe

 So unless you’re living in some sort of alternate universe where you are exposed to absolutely no pop culture trends, then you know that cat cafes are totally a “thing”.